V-Sekai/manuals/decisions/20231201-xr-hands-animation-node.md

-# Proposed: Seamless Integration of XR Tracking in Godot Engine
+# Draft: Seamless Integration of XR Tracking in Godot Engine

 ## Metadata